 - Use a pencil to lightly cursive your word

 - use the above process to create boxes to color

 - Color in with water color pencils, I used Derwent watercolor pencils.

 - Use just a little water and work from light to dark

 Now this is a simple and pretty straight forward sneaky trick, the simplest way to create cute headers is to practice with cheap and easy to use pens, here we have super tips, artline stix, and standard crayolas, they make a great impact and you can blend them with a little bit of water.

 Not to much water though!
 But just a little to mix the colors.
 These are great because they don.t cost a fortune and come in Hundreds of colors!

 Trick 5: Try different things in your bullet journal!

 Try giving your headings a boarder, or shading them in such a way to look like a ribbon

 If you want some additional bullet journal header inspiration, these creative journalists have you covered!
+They have created amazing ideas for headers in your bullet journal, some advanced lettering and some are really easy to try.
 (Click on the image to go straight to their insta page)